lintje/lintje.dev/src/_docs/usage.md

 ---
-title: "Usage"
+title: "How to use Lintje"
+full_title: "How to use Lintje"
-description: "Learn more about how you can use Lintje and what options are available."
+description: "Lintje can be used in any Git project to validate commits and branches.
+Learn more about about how to use Lintje in your projects."
 ---

 Lintje is a command line tool.
 After [installation] Lintje can be called with the `lintje` command.